link5669/CTF/notes.markdown

 change name colors - done?
-should not be able to score if both flags are stolen no pvp in teams adding multiple players to team w one command doesnt work - need lennie to fix turn off peaceful for spawn eggs scoreboard doesnt update player count
+should not be able to score if both flags are stolen __ FIXXXX adding multiple players to team w one command doesnt work - need lennie to fix turn off peaceful for spawn eggs scoreboard doesnt update player count